dottxt-ai/outlines/README.md

 # 1.41421356
 ```

-### Efficient regex-guided generation
+### Efficient regex-structured generation

-Outlines also comes with fast regex-guided generation.
+Outlines also comes with fast regex-structured generation.
 In fact, the `choice` and
-`format` functions above all use regex-guided generation under the
+`format` functions above all use regex-structured generation under the
 hood:

 ``` python